syasuraoka/cse15l-lab-reports/homework1.md

 ## 3. Trying Some Commands
 Try some commands in your terminal, such as
-* `ls -a` , which is used to list the files and folders the given path.
+* `ls -a` , which is used to list all files and folders including hidden ones the given path.
-* `cat /home/linux/ieng6/cs15lwi23/public/hello.txt`, which is used to print the contents of the file fiven by the pass.
+* `cat <path>`, which is used to print the contents of the file fiven by the pass.

 You can get the screen like this.
 For instance, when you type `cat /home/linux/ieng6/cs15lwi23/public/hello.txt`, you'll see the contents of `hello.txt`, which is "Hello!
 Welcome to CSE 15L".